skarzi/django-test-migrations/README.md

 ## Testing with `test_migrations.test_cases.unittest.MigrationTestCase`

-This module provide two test cases class bases for testing migrations.
+This module provides two base test case classes, which contain some useful helpers for common tasks related to migration testing.
-They have common parts of defining migration test.

-To create migration test follow above points:
+To create a migration test, you'll need to do the following:

 1. Set `migrate_to` attribute to migrations or migration name that you want to test.
    If this value is string, then it is assumed that you want test migration from current application where tests are stored in.
-   To set concrete, specific migrations or few migrations pass list of them, for instance:
+   To set concrete, specific migrations or multiple migrations, pass a list of them, for instance:

     ```python